Orpere/markdown/README.md

   - markdown is rendered and display on the most variety of web platforms as GitHub and don't need more than a basic text editor for be written

 - How to use Markdown to format test
   - You can use the standard symbols defined for markdown to format your heathers, bold, italic, lists, etc ... as the examples below

 - How to leverage GitHub's automatic Markdown rendering
-  - Git hub already have two build in  markdown formats **.md** and **.markdown** and will render automatic those extensions what are large used to create README's and other documents
+  - Git hub already have two build in  markdown formats **.md** and **.markdown** and will render automatic those extensions what are large used to create README's and other documents, example: README.md

 - How to apply GitHub's unique Markdown extensions
   - create a file with the extension you pretend, as the most evident example you can see the mandatory README which file is README.md, you can also use it on the comments and Pull Requests or create Gists documents

-# Examples
+## Examples

-## TEXT
+### TEXT

 ```markdown
 It's very easy to make some words **bold** and other words *italic* with